spfuu/shSonos/README.md

 ## Release
+v0.5b2     (2014-12-05)

+    --  interactive command shell (prototype) added to interact with the speakers directly, more functions coming soon
+    --  changed logging handler in daemon.py to global logging handler specified in the config file --  new SoCo version

 v0.5b1     (2014-11-29)

     --  new start option "-l"
         --  this options lists all available Sonos speaker in the network.
             This is helpful to get the speakers UIDs.